Debating the Ethics of War and Political Violence (CLOSED)

 Students interested in this course might also be interested in Constitutional Law.

 “I gained a lot from this class and now feel comfortable debating controversial topics.
 This is a class for those who love to argue political issues. ” — Lucas Nacif, 2014

 What are the ethics of war?
 Can we apply our ordinary moral judgments and political commitments to war?
 Does it even make sense to talk about an ethics of war that is not simply an expression of power?
 This course in political philosophy explores the relationship among war, politics, and ethics.

-Note: Students explore the above issues in part through the very rich resource of war films, some of which contain mature themes.
+Note: Students explore the above issues in part through the rich resource of war films, some of which contain mature content.

 Specific course information, such as hours and instructors, are subject to change at the discretion of the University.